 Encapsulants

 Encapsulants face a unique combination of challenges once in-service.
-Thermal cycling can cause mechanical stress via high rates of expansion and contraction.
+Thermal cycling can cause mechanical stress through high rates of expansion and contraction.
 In high temperature environments, an encapsulant’s mass can trap heat leading to premature thermal degradation.
-Our range of encapsulants deliver the ‘toughness’ to withstand thermal cycling, and where needed, the measure of thermal conductivity to allow for proper heat flow.
+Our range of encapsulants deliver the ‘toughness’ to withstand thermal cycling, and where needed, are engineered to provide thermal conductivity to allow for proper heat flow.

-Beyond the effects of temperature, high voltage applications place a demand for high dielectric performance.
-Caustic and explosive environments can require strong chemical resistance, while process and dispensing constraints may necessitate a certain viscosity, from very thick materials that resist ‘sag’ to pourable options that flow easily, in order to fill voids around objects of varying shapes and orientations.
-We address all of these challenges and more when reviewing your material needs.
+The challenges encapsulants face can be numerous.
+High voltage applications place a demand for dielectric performance.
+Caustic and explosive environments require robust chemical resistance.
+Process and application constraints may necessitate a specific viscosity, from very thick materials that resist ‘sag’ to pourable options that flow easily and fill voids around objects of varying shapes and orientations.
+We address all of these challenges and more when reviewing your encapsulant needs.

 - Thermal Class